Exact determinant formulas for coalescing particle systems: Attribution: performance to casting

-\subsection{Attribution: performance to casting}
+\section{Attribution: performance to casting}

+A performance fixes the genealogy of the coalescences and the ghost paths, but it does not record which initial actor ends up at which final entity. \emph{Attribution} supplies that missing correspondence---the casting underlying the performance.

+Concretely, attribution follows each initial particle through the performance one coalescence at a time.
+At each binary coalescence two incoming particles meet; the rule below sends one onward as the heir and the other to the ghost just created.
+Carrying out this rule at every coalescence both names the final entity each particle reaches---the bijection $\pi$ that the casting carries---and glues, in parallel, the path each particle travels.
+We describe the rule at a single coalescence, iterate it to define attribution and read off that it yields an $\varepsilon$-candidate bijection.

+\subsection{The two-particle case}

-A performance specifies collision locations and final positions but not identities. \emph{Attribution} constructs the underlying casting by tracking which particle ends where.
-We first describe what happens at a single collision, then explain how to combine these local operations.
+We first describe what happens at a single coalescence of two particles, then explain how to combine these local operations.

-\subsubsection{The two-particle case}

-By consecutivity (\Cref{prop:consecutivity}), colliding particles are always adjacent intervals.
-Write $I^-$ and $I^+$ for the left and right incoming intervals at a collision, $H$ for the heir, and $g$ for the ghost.
-(In interval notation: $I^- = [a,g]$, $I^+ = [g,c]$, $H = [a,c]$.)
+By consecutivity (\Cref{prop:consecutivity}), coalescing particles are always adjacent intervals.
+Write $I^-$ and $I^+$ for the left and right incoming intervals at a coalescence, $H$ for the heir, and $g$ for the ghost.
+(In interval notation: $I^- = [a,g)$, $I^+ = [g,c)$, $H = [a,c)$.)

-Four path segments meet at the collision vertex (\Cref{fig:simplified-coalescence-a,fig:simplified-coalescence-neg-a}): two incoming and two outgoing (one to the ghost position $y_g$, one continuing as the heir toward further collisions or the final position).
-The \emph{swap principle} connects incoming to outgoing segments by exchanging sides: the particle arriving from the left continues toward the rightward final position; the particle from the right continues toward the leftward position.
+Four path segments meet at the coalescence vertex (\Cref{fig:simplified-coalescence-a,fig:simplified-coalescence-neg-a}): two incoming and two outgoing (one to the ghost position $y_g$, one continuing as the heir toward further coalescences or the final position).
+The \emph{far-side principle} connects each incoming particle to the outgoing segment on the opposite side: a particle arriving from the left interval~$I^-$ leaves to the right, and one arriving from the right interval~$I^+$ leaves to the left.